PY-Foundation-Group-SA/formilioReactNative/README.md

 For contributors, developer and testers
 1. `git clone https://github.com/sarthakpranesh/formilioReactNative.git`
 2. `cd formilioReactNative`
+3. `yarn install`
-3. `yarn android` - this will start your app in either a physical connected device or an emulator ( make sure you start the metro bundler before it using `yarn start` and leave it running )
+4. `yarn android` - this will start your app in either a physical connected device or an emulator ( make sure you start the metro bundler before it using `yarn start` and leave it running )

 <br/>